MadhanKAMALAKANNAN/HelpDeskTicketingSystem/README.md

 # HelpDeskTicketingSystem
- Its an Help Desk Ticketing System prototype having options as shown in the screens below
+ Its an Help Desk Ticketing System prototype.